1944 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features Of The 1944 Half Dollar

-As the Walking Liberty Half Dollar series neared its end in 1947, the 1944 edition represents one of the final years of production.
-It was thus named the wartime coin minted during World War II.
+As the Walking Liberty Half Dollar series neared its end in 1947, the 1944 edition represents one of the penultimate years of production.
+It is thus named a wartime coin, minted while World War II was still being fought across multiple theaters of conflict.

 This unique combination of artistic excellence and historical significance has made the 1944 Walking Liberty Half Dollar highly desirable among collectors.
-Additionally, its substantial silver content enhances its appeal as both a collectible treasure and a sound investment opportunity.
+Its substantial silver content — 90% silver, 10% copper — also enhances its appeal as both a collectible treasure and a sound investment opportunity backed by real precious metal.

 The Obverse Of The 1944 Half Dollar